 Students re-joining the Part III course after a period of intermission must re-register.
-Those re-joining in Michaelmas term may do so via the online form as outlined above.
-Those re-joining in Lent or Easter term should contact the Postgraduate Office directly.
+Those re-joining at the start of the Michaelmas term may do so via the online form as outlined above.
+Those re-joining later in the academic year should contact the Postgraduate Office directly.